Have you ever had a box of furniture waiting to be assembled on your doorstep?

 As a software business, this is exactly how your customers feel.

-If your product is something that your users can instantly start with on their own, and use it until they achieve the complete value without the intervention of any other person, they will feel extremely satisfied.
+If your product is something that your users can instantly start with on their own and use until they achieve the complete value without the intervention of any other person, they will feel extremely satisfied.

-This is why great companies are adopting self-serve approach left and right: it’s just simply better.
+This is why great companies are adopting a self-serve approach left and right: it’s just simply better.